 How this new system will work

 - You are now able to book appointments up to four weeks in advance with a GP, practice nurse or Health Care Assistant.
 These appointments can be made in advance online, by telephone or in person.

 - ALL CALLS from patients phoning on the day will be triaged.
-Your details will be taken by the receptionist and either a GP or nurse Practitioner will ring you back, where the appropriate advice will be given or if necessary, an appointment made.
+Your details will be taken by the receptionist and a clinician will ring you back where the appropriate advice will be given, or if necessary, an appointment made.

 - Unfortunately we cannot see walk in patients, these will also have to be triaged.
 This appointment system will be running every day from 8:30am to 6:00pm Monday to Friday.
 Therefore there is no longer a specific need to ring first thing in the morning.

 Our Patient Services team have been trained by the clinicians to ask you suitable questions regarding your condition in order to get the best help for you.
 Please be prepared to answer these questions from the Reception team.

 You do not always have to come to the surgery to have a consultation.
 We offer telephone consultations with the GPs.